Ufidtech/sales-dashboard/README.md

 npm run build
 ```

-Output is generated in the `dist/` folder, optimised and ready to deploy.
+Outputs an optimised build to the `dist/` folder.

 ### Preview Production Build